 (Psalm 25:4-10 ESV)

-Leesha (20) is a cheerful young lady who enjoys her siblings, books, nature, and sign language.
-She carries the lead on many songs and is adding harmony as well.
-Leesha is the official dobro player and also plays mountain dulcimer.
+Leesha (22) is a cheerful young lady who enjoys her siblings, books, nature, and sign language.
+She carries the lead on many songs and adds harmony as well.
+Leesha is the official dobro player and occasionally plays banjo.
 As the most prolific bookworm of the family, she can sometimes read several books a day (she claims Charles Dickens as one of her favorite authors)!
+She endeavors to write Christian fiction and has several books in the works.
 Leesha also loves poetry and expresses many thoughts through her own poetry.
-She is a very diligent student and continues to blossom and grow into a beautiful young lady.
+She graduated in 2014 and continues to blossom and grow into a beautiful young lady.

 Are not two sparrows sold for a penny?
 And not one of them will fall to the ground apart from your Father.
 But even the hairs of your head are all numbered.
 Fear not, therefore; you are of more value than many sparrows.

 (Matthew 10:29-31 ESV)